kennytilton/MatrixJS/README.md

 #### The ConnectJS Design Imperatives
  * HTML and CSS shall be wrapped so thinly that we will not have to document anything other than the databinding.
 This will be [the doc](https://developer.mozilla.org/en-US/docs/Web/API) for the rest;
  * no preprocessing.
 Stackless.
-Just Javascript and jCells (itself just JS);
+Just Javascript and Cells (itself just JS or CLJS);
  * transparent databinding, reaching across the entire application model, embracing model as well as view, indeed rejecting the distinction;
  * declarative and dynamic (thanks to the formulaic databinding); and
  * fast, with the theoretical minimum of DOM manipulation, without the diffing and without re-running renderers unnecessarily.